haarish73/build-resume-using-overleaf./README.md

-open online overleaf comiler to run this program.
+open online overleaf/latex comiler to run this program.